nodejs/inclusivity/docs/POLICY_ADMISSIONS.md

 - Once a decision is ready to be made, a vote is taken by the WG members.
 This is the official selection process, with the vote result being binding.
     - Applicants are approved by unanimous vote only.
 - If accepted, an invitation to the Slack is sent, the applicant is added as a collaborator to the GitHub repository, and their name is added to the official list of members.
 - If the candidate is rejected, a document is drafted summarising the reasons for rejection.
-This should related clearly back to the voting criteria above.
+This should relate clearly back to the voting criteria above.
 This document is sent to the email they supplied in the Typeform.